Neil Flynn is an award-winning writer-director.

 His play BACK THE TIDE was among the top ten plays in the Verity Bargate Awards 2013.

-His stage play CLOCKED was a winner in the International Playwriting festival held at the Warehouse Theatre, London where it received its premiere production directed by Ted Craig in 2008.
+His first stage play CLOCKED was a winner in the International Playwriting festival held at the Warehouse Theatre, London where it received its premier production.

-He was shortlisted for the BBC International Radio playwriting competition for his play PANTALOONS the same year.
+His first radio play PANTALOONS was shortlisted for the BBC International Radio playwriting competition.

-In 2010, Neil was a winner in the RTÉ PJ O’Connor Radio drama awards for his play THE QUIET WILLOUGHBYS which was produced on the Sunday Playhouse.
+He was a winner at the RTÉ (National Broadcaster of Ireland) PJ O’Connor Radio drama awards for his play THE QUIET WILLOUGHBYS which was produced on the Sunday Playhouse.

 His second radio play THE SOUND AND THE SPERM was also produced there and was shortlisted for the Prix Europa.

 His third radio play HONEY was shortlisted for the 2016 Rose D’Ór European Broadcasting Awards in Berlin.

 His short play LONG TO ME THY COMING was a selected play at prestigious Peacock Scratch Night at the Abbey Theatre, Dublin.

 His Youth Theatre play ALL THINGS premiered at the National Folk Theatre of Ireland and was produced there again in April 2017.